kaleidawave/kaleidawave.github.io/src/posts/hackernews-clone-prism-rust.md

 <hr>

-This is only experimental at the moment, there is a lot of stuff hacked together in the compiler to get this to example to work.
+This is only experimental at the moment, there is a lot of stuff hacked together in the compiler to get this example to work.
 The compilation is shaky at best and only works for simple examples such as this.
 This is not a drop in replacement for a nextjs site.
 And lacks a lot of the reactivity that react, vue and svelte have to offer.
 However with time and improvement Prism may be a viable option.

 For now this is a proposal and a experiment to see whether there are improvements that can be made in this field and from the results of this clone it looks promising.

 ### Future

 One improvement that would improve page response times is progressive rendering.
 Currently the page only starts to render in on the client once the whole server response has been built.
-Using progressive rendering here would get the header to render in here before the backend has even hit the HN api.
+Using progressive rendering here would get the header to render in before the backend has even hit the HN api.
 With each backend request the response could be immediately sent to the client to be rendered in.
 This would also work really well with the JIT hydration.
 Currently a tracked issue but there is decisions to be made of how the exposed function works with partial resolving state.

 With the addition of Rust to the target outputs for Prism it proves that there is the ability to construct SSR functions for other languages.
 The addition took less than 2 weeks to implement and a lot of that was opening up the pipeline to be less language oriented (and a lot of wrangling with Rust’s memory safety model).
 There is a opportunity to add support for more languages if this is a beneficial feature but I think the Rust implementation needs to be scrutinized and tightened up before that happens.

 This clone is also missing a number of features from the actual version that I would still like to implement.
 But I only spun this example up in a week and before that I had no experience with Rust.
 Also during development Prism was missing a few features such as recursive components (used for the comments) and unsafe html (HN text field includes raw HTML) so I added them for 1.3.0

 For now you can clone the clone and try it out here: [kaleidawave/hackernews-prism](https://github.com/kaleidawave/hackernews-prism)

-A clone of Hackernews built with Prism, Rust and Actix-web.
-Built using the Hackernews REST API.
-Inspired by [svelte/hn.svelte.dev](https://github.com/sveltejs/hn.svelte.dev)

 For a JS based isomorphic site there is [kaleidawave/prism-ssr-demo](https://github.com/kaleidawave/prism-ssr-demo) and can be run without downloading anything through [replit](https://repl.it/github/kaleidawave/prism-ssr-demo)